Resume for Carpenter

 Key Takeaways

-- Include educational background related to carpentry.
-Mention the school and year of completion.
+- Include any educational background that is related to carpentry.
+Mention the institution and the year of completion.

-- List any relevant certifications or training programs you have completed.
+- Check off any relevant certifications or training courses completed.

-Resume for Carpenter Hamilton
+Resume for a Carpenter in Hamilton

 1. Personal Information